跳转至

 >>> c.dict()

-{'f': {'n': 'chang'}, 'i': {'d': 1013}}
+{'f': {'n': 'chang'}, 'i': {'d': 1016}}

 """

-frozen: bool = False
+frozen = False

-if default_factory is None:
+if default_factory is Null:

 default_factory = Config